eventually-consistent/eventually-consistent/_posts/001 New Blog on Blogofile.markdown

 After trying wordpress unsuccessfully, here I am blogging in uber geek style :).

 ###A bit about me for those who are new###
 I am Sai Venkat.
-I work as a programmer in a consulting firm, Thoughtworks.
-As I am not a big fan of consulting, I sit alone and find ways to make systems perform better & scalable which is one of my speciality.
-I am a sucker for any concurrency & multicore problems, concurrent algorithms & data structures.
+I work as a Devops and developer-in-test in a consulting firm, Thoughtworks.
+Finding ways to make systems perform better & scalable which is one of my speciality.
+I love working on any concurrency & multicore problems, concurrent algorithms & data structures.
 I believe Concurrency is one of those areas where theory meets practice & a frontier where research meets practice & such areas fascinates me.

 My recent area of interest and research is Software Transactional Memory.
 Here is the implementation I have been contributing to [Multiverse](http://multiverse.codehaus.org).
 Currently I am working on Transactional Collections like Transactional LinkedLists, HashMaps & SkipLists.
 I am interested in working on Concurrency problems on JVM but not preferrably Java :).
 I specialize in databases as well mostly in their concurrency & scaling models.
 Most of this blog will either be filled with Transactional Memoy materials or something concerened with Concurrency.